syntasso/kratix-docs/docs/main/05-reference/05-resources/04-status.md

 the `api`, you do not have to manually add these fields.

-Your `configure` pipeline can retrieve the existing status of a Resource by querying the resource provided in input dir `/kratix/input/object.yaml`, this helps to ensure that updating the status is idempotent within your [workflows](workflows).
+Your `configure` pipeline can retrieve the existing status of a Resource by querying the resource provided in the input dir `/kratix/input/object.yaml`, this helps to ensure that updating the status is idempotent within your [workflows](workflows).
 Let's take the example of a Promise that provisions s3 buckets and surfaces the name and creation time of the bucket in the resource.
 The first time the